LeoCba07/Nihongo-Hero/README.md

 ## Team

 Built by a team of 4 during Le Wagon Tokyo Batch #2123.
-I led the team, designed the database architecture, and implemented the combat system with animations.

 ---